mlc-mlapis/docs/src/documentation/overview/pricing.md

 |Disk space     | 0.5 GB| **$0.1**|$0.00333|$0.00014|number of containers|
 |S3 Object store| 1.0 GB| **$0.2**|$0.00667|$0.00028|                   1|

-## Project add-ons
+## Add-ons for production

-You can activate the following paid add-ons:
+For the production version of your project, you can activate the following paid add-ons:

 - [a unique IPv4 address](/documentation/routing/unique-ipv4-ipv6-addresses.html): **\$8 per 30 days**